belle2/basf2/analysis/doc/MCMatching.rst

 Both variables will have non-trivial values only if the MCMatching module, which relates composite Particle(s) and MCParticle(s), is executed. mcPDG is set to the PDG code of the first common mother MCParticle of the daughters of this Particle.

+More details about MCMatching for tracks is [here](https://confluence.desy.de/display/BI/Software+TrackMatchingStatus), and for photons is [here]( https://confluence.desy.de/download/attachments/53768739/2017_12_mcmatching_ferber.pdf).

+..
+TODO: amalgamate this information better and link to the tracking/neutrals sphinx doc when it exists.

 The error flag (mcErrors) is a bit set where each bit flag describes a different kind of discrepancy between reconstruction and MCParticle.
 The individual flags are described by the MCMatching::MCErrorFlags enum.
 A value of mcErrors equal to 0 indicates perfect reconstruction (signal).
 Usually candidates with only FSR photons missing are also considered as signal, so you might want to ignore the corresponding c_MissFSR flag.
 The same is true for c_MissingResonance, which is set for any missing composite particle (e.g. K_1, but also D*0).

 The error flags